vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 We looked at how to use Peakboard Hub's file management system to store, organize, and version control Peakboard project files.
 It's a great, lightweight option for teams that don't have a Git workflow in place yet.

-However, Git also offers features that cannot be replaced by the Hub, such as pull requests or other development tools that go beyond simple storage and versioning.
-This makes Peakboard Hub's file management system more suitable for small teams who don't need Git's more powerful features.
+However, Git also offers features that cannot be replicated by the Hub, such as pull requests and other development tools that go beyond simple storage and versioning.
+This makes Peakboard Hub's file management system more suitable for small teams that don't need Git's more complex features, and just want a simple way to store and version control Peakboard files.